 Can I get access to information you hold?

 You can request access under the Freedom of Information Act 1982 (FOI Act) to access any documents that we hold in relation to your application, subject to some restrictions.
 If we cannot disclose some information, we will let you know and how you can seek review of our decision not to grant access.
 Access to written material is also available under the Migration Act where the case is active.
 Further details regarding access under both the FOI Act and the Migration Act are available on our website at www.aat.gov.au.

 How will we correspond with you?

-You may choose to have correspondence sent to yourself, or you may nominate a person to receive correspondence on your behalf (this person is known as your authorised recipient).
+You can choose to have correspondence sent to you, or you can nominate a person to receive correspondence on your behalf (this person is known as your authorised recipient).

-If you nominate an authorised recipient, we will send all correspondence to that person.
-There are two circumstances where we will send a copy of any correspondence to a review applicant, as well as to the review applicant’s authorised recipient.
-The first is where the review relates to a decision to refuse or cancel the bridging visa of a non-citizen who is in detention as a result of that decision (a ‘bridging visa (detention)’ case).
-The second is where a review applicant has nominated a migration agent as his or her representative or authorised recipient, and that migration agent’s registration has been suspended or cancelled or has lapsed.
+If you nominate an authorised recipient, we will send all correspondence to them.
+There are two circumstances where we will send a copy of any correspondence to you, as well as to your authorised recipient.
+The first is if the review relates to a decision to refuse or cancel a bridging visa and you are in detention as a result of that decision (a ‘bridging visa (detention)’ case).
+The second is if you have nominated a migration agent as your representative or authorised recipient, and that migration agent’s registration has been suspended or cancelled or has lapsed.

-You should promptly inform us of any change in your contact details and, if you have an authorised recipient, of any change in theirs.
+Please promptly let us know of any change in your contact details and, if you have an authorised recipient, of any change in theirs.
 You should also inform your authorised recipient (if you have one) and the department of any changes.
 If we do not receive a response to correspondence, your case may be decided without further notice.